PhD Student Unionization

 Note, however, that in reviewing the CBAs, some differences exist between the laws of the states in which these contracts were negotiated and the law in Georgia.
 Specifically, because Georgia is a “Right to Work” state, the Union cannot require Emory to “terminate” students who do not join the union or pay dues.
 In addition, other schools at which the SEIU has won an election, such as Duke, do not yet have a Collective Bargaining Agreement in place.

+That is unknown.
+Indeed, all outcomes of bargaining are unknown.
+It is important to note that the law does not require either a union or management to agree to any contract proposal.
 The stipend may increase as a result of negotiations, but there is no guarantee.
-For instance, other graduate student unions who are also affiliated with SEIU are receiving stipends below Emory’s.
+Other graduate student unions who are also affiliated with SEIU are receiving stipends below Emory’s.
 For instance, SEIU-affiliated graduate students at American University are receiving a minimum stipend of $25,000.
 The stipend amounts for SEIU-affiliated graduate students at Tufts University change depending on a student’s program but, at the high end, some students are receiving minimum stipends of $27,560 based on a nine-month appointment.
 Click each school to see the full provisions covering stipends negotiated by the SEIU at American, Tufts, and Brandeis.

 Current benefits offered to LGS PhD students include the annual stipend, 100% paid health insurance subsidy, tuition (valued at $23,400 per academic semester in Academic Year 2023-2024), professional development funds, and access to a variety of programs and services offered by LGS.